mching/old_pages/_posts/2016-06-13-Sorting_photo_directories_with_R_and_exiftool.md

 ```

 # Summarizing the Years in Each Folder
-Now we needed to figure out the best way to describe the year of each folder.
+I needed now to figure out the best way to describe the year of each folder.
 I used the `Mode` function from [here](http://stackoverflow.com/questions/2547402/is-there-a-built-in-function-for-finding-the-mode) to find out what was the most common year in each folder.

 ```r